- [Sponsor: Moon Costumes - Anime Cosplay Shop!]

 “Daela….”
 I whispered.

-I lifted my arm to scratch at my wrist but the Immortal grabbed at it and stopped me, revealing a bandage covering me from palm to elbow.
-The white, clean wrappings caught my attention because just at my wrist a brownish red stain was making a spreading pattern in the fibers.
+I lifted my arm to scratch at my wrist but the Immortal grabbed it and stopped me, revealing a bandage covering me from palm to elbow.
+The white, clean wrappings caught my attention because just at my wrist a brownish red stain was making a spreading pattern into the fibers.

 I took a deep breath and my chest only ached a bit, though my side was somewhat stronger in intensity.
 I was surprised by the lack of writhing pain however and probed at my bruises.
-It was tender and in a few places sharp and more severe, but all in all I felt…better.
+It was tender and in a few places sharp and more severe, but all in all I felt… better.

 “I’m healed?”